Somatic Therapy Training in Canada

 Somatic therapy is beneficial for anyone experiencing the effects of trauma, anxiety, chronic stress, or relationship challenges.
 It’s especially effective for individuals with trauma of all kinds – complex trauma, incident trauma, and relational trauma.
 Somatic Attachment Psychotherapy is specifically oriented to working with the injuries of insecure attachment.

-Can I become a somatic therapist with this training?
+Can I become a somatic therapist through your trainings?

-Our two-year Somatic Attachment Psychotherapy Training is designed for clinicians who already hold a graduate degree in a mental health discipline.
-It provides advanced somatic therapy training with a strong clinical foundation in attachment, trauma work, and relational practice.
-Graduates receive a certificate of completion and are equipped to integrate somatic approaches into their existing therapeutic practice.
+No. Our trainings are stand-alone offerings designed for clinicians who already hold a graduate degree in a mental health discipline.
+They provide advanced somatic therapy training with a strong clinical foundation in attachment, trauma work, and relational practice.

 Deepen Your Somatic Therapy Knowledge